 - 2/3 cup walnut pieces

 - 3 cups quick-cooking oatmeal, uncooked

-In a large mixing bowl, beat eggs, canola oil and melted butter.
+In a large mixing bowl, beat eggs, canola oil, and melted butter.
 (This can be done by hand or with a mixer.)
-Add applesauce, cinnamon and half of cake mix.
+Add applesauce, cinnamon, and half of the cake mix.
 Blend well, then add the rest of the cake mix.
 Add raisins, walnuts, and oatmeal.
 Cover in plastic wrap and refrigerate for one hour.
 (Fit a bowl into my RV refrigerator?
 No way!
 Put it in a Ziplock gallon freezer baggie and squeeze it in somewhere.)

-When ready to eat, heat cookie in the microwave for 20 seconds (more or less, depending on your microwave).
+When ready to eat, heat the cookie in the microwave for 20 seconds (more or less, depending on your microwave).